kengraf/it718-weather/aws/README.md

 Although specified as documented by AWS, the SAM policy does not make it into the generated role.

 *FIX* In the Lambda console.
-Open the attached role, then add "SecretsManagerReadWrite" policy.
+Open the attached role, then "Add Permissions", select&add "SecretsManagerReadWrite" policy.